ec-europa/europa-component-library/docs/Migrating-v4.md

 ### Checkbox

 - In the single checkbox use case, when required, a mark is expected also in the checkbox label, this can be provided by passing a `required_text` prop in the checkbox item object.
+- Remove parameters `label_id` and `helper_id`, handled in form group
+- New twig parameter `label_aria_required`.
+It is used to set a readable text when a single checkbox is required (and not only a '\*').
+If there are multiple checkboxes, it is handled in the form group

 ### Content block